Charles Carter (of Ludlow): Early life

 The eldest son of prominent planter and burgess Charles Carter was born on October 15, 1732.
-The exact location of his birth is unknown, because his father owned several plantations in different counties of the region now known as Virginia's Northern Neck, and Cleve plantation (for which his father was known and resided for many years) was only built in 1754, presumably after this boy's education in England was finished.
+The exact location of his birth is unknown, because his father owned several plantations in different counties of the region now known as Virginia's Northern Neck, and Cleve plantation (for which his father was known and resided for many years) was only built in 1754 (presumably after this boy's education in England was finished).
 This firstborn Charles Carter was baptized on November 15, 1732 at Christ Church in Lancaster County, Virginia.
 His mother, Mary Walker, was the daughter of Joseph Walker of York County, and died when this boy was ten years old, and also after having given birth to three daughters (his full sisters).

 His father remarried, to Anne Byrd, the then 17-year old daughter of burgess William Byrd II (1674-1744), so this man gained two half-brothers and six half-sisters from that relationship, and another half sister from his father's third wife and widow, Lucy Taliaferro (daughter of Capt.
 William Taliaferro was at most seventeen years old at the time of her marriage in 1763, younger than her stepson).
 His paternal grandfather Robert Carter I was known as "King Carter" even during his lifetime for his political influence and great wealth based on landholdings and enslaved labor.

-In King Carter's time, the church was in Middlesex County, Virginia and still is sometimes known as "King Carter's Church".
+In King Carter's time, his family's parish church was in Middlesex County, Virginia and still is sometimes known as "King Carter's Church".
 This Charles Carter was closely related to the First Families of Virginia through his own ancestry and that of his stepmothers.
 His uncle John Carter (Virginia colonial secretary) was also on the governor's council, as was another uncle Robert Carter III and yet a third uncle Landon Carter was also like their father a planter and member of the House of Burgesses (and now also known as a writer).

-This Charles Carter married Elizabeth Chiswell, daughter of burgess John Chiswell, a major real estate speculator and mine owner whose possible suicide on the eve of his trial for murdering a merchant produced a great scandal.
+This Charles Carter married Elizabeth Chiswell, daughter of burgess John Chiswell, a major real estate speculator and mine owner whose possible suicide on the eve of his trial for murdering a merchant produced a great scandal long before the Revolutionary War.
 The couple had five sons and two daughters.
 Although their son Charles Carter died as an infant, sons who reached adulthood included John Champe Carter (1775-1809), George Washington Carter (1777-1809), and Walker Randolph Carter (b.
 1772, died after 1813).